 “When I called the patient, she immediately began to sob.
 ‘I really thought I was at the end of my road.’
 The relief in her voice was amazing.”

-The out-of-pocket cost of therapy can cause unnecessary and unwanted stress for patients undergoing treatment for cancer.
-The average cost of cancer care in the U.S. is $150,000, and patients with cancer are over 2.5 times more likely to declare bankruptcy than people without cancer.1
+The out-of-pocket costs of therapy for cancer can cause unnecessary and unwanted stress for patients.
+The average cost of cancer care in the U.S. is $150,000, and patients with cancer are over 2.5 times more likely to declare bankruptcy than people without it.1

 Fortunately, the testing revealed a genetic mutation indicated for a targeted oral chemotherapy for a different diagnosis.
-The patient’s doctor decided to write a prescription for this off-label indication, and the pharmacy liaison immediately took action to secure approval from the patient’s health plan.
-As the pharmacy liaison expected, the health plan denied coverage – even after two appeals and a peer-to-peer consultation between the physician and insurance company.
+The patient’s doctor wrote a prescription for this off-label indication, and the liaison took action to secure approval from the patient’s insurance.
+As the pharmacy liaison expected, the patient’s insurance denied coverage – even after two appeals and a consultation with the patient’s physician.

 Since the pharmacy liaison knew insurance approval was unlikely, she also started exploring alternative ways the patient could access the treatment after receiving the prescription.
 One option she pursued was the manufacturer’s free drug program.